 The course is equivalent to two weeks of full time studies.

 The course starts with a two-day retreat (Sept.
-12-13, 2018) with participation of, among others, Acting Vice Chancellor, Acting Pro Vice Chancellor and Dean of Research.
+12-13, 2018) with participation of, among others, representatives from KI Management.
 It contains also subjects as Academic leadership and inspiration seminar by for ex.
 Thomas Sakmar, Rockefeller University.

 See dates for seminars below.